passcod/ashring/README.md

 ### Three

-In version 3, simple support for multiple boxes within the one Sherman mount will be added.
+In version 3, simple support for multiple boxes within the one Ashring mount will be added.
 This means it will be possible to have multiple passphrases (or sets of passphrases, etc) which each access a *different* set of encrypted files and folders.
 Each box will still support the full range of features